Meister Eder und sein Pumuckl (TV series): Background

 1982/1983 the first season of the series was broadcast at Bayerischer Rundfunk (Bavarian Television), from September 24 and in Erstes Deutsches Fernsehen (First German Television), from September 26 consisting of 26 half-hour episodes.

 Between the production of the two seasons director of the first Pumuckl season and co-screenwriter Ulrich König created the Bogeyman Hatschipuh, a character which resembles Pumuckl (also in optical appearance) but has striking green instead of red hair, and whose name has also been taken from a Pumuckl screenplay.

 1988/1989 followed a second season consisting of 26 all new episodes.
 Some differences between the first and the second season are notable e.g. Eder's carpenter's shop is now yellow on the outside and Pumuckl throws episode titles in the air.

 Since its original airing the series has been rerun various programs of the ARD.

-The theme was co-created by famous German musician Howard Carpendale.
+The theme was co-created by famous South African-German musician Howard Carpendale.